 It will be the students' responsibility to complete their assignments on time and in an acceptable manner.
-Thus, late assignments will not be accepted.
+Thus, late assignments will not be accepted unless granted by the instructor.
 If you have an extenuating circumstance, please e-mail your instructor to request an extension.

 Assignments that are not completed by the due date will receive a zero (0).
-In consideration of personal contingencies, the instructor will drop the student's two lowest scores on DSM, homework and chapter exams.
-With this rule, the student will not be penalized for missing two homework assignments or chapter exams.
+In consideration of personal contingencies, the instructor will drop the student's two lowest score on homework and chapter exams.
+With this rule, the student will not be penalized for missing two homework or chapter exams.